 Brigham Staging System: Tumors are confined to the pleural lining of the lungs, and nearby lymph nodes are cancerous.

-Butchart Staging System: Cancer has grown from the pleura into the chest wall, and it may also have spread into the diaphragm, the organs between the lungs, or the lymph nodes of the chest.
+Butchart Staging System: Cancer has grown from the pleura into the chest wall.
+It may also have spread into the diaphragm, the organs between the lungs, or the lymph nodes of the chest.

-Even with minor lymph node involvement, there are usually many treatment options available to early-stage mesothelioma patients.
+Even with minor lymph node involvement, there are effective treatment options available to early-stage mesothelioma patients.
+Clinical trials offer experimental treatments such as immunotherapy.

 There are two main surgical options for removing pleural mesothelioma tumors.
 The difference comes down to whether or not surgeons have to remove one of the patient’s lungs to eliminate all the cancer.